Papaioannou, Theo and Rosiello, Alessandro

-Bio-clusters as co-evolutionary developments of technology, venture capital and socio-political institutions: a historical perspective of Cambridge and Scotland.
+Bio-clusters as co-evolutionary developments of high tech, venture capital and socio-political institutions: a historical perspective of Cambridge and Scotland.

 (Click here to request a copy from the OU Author.

 Bio-clusters have been at the centre of regional dynamics in the last ten years.
 The fact that they allow innovation and competitiveness to emerge through intense interactions between various agents in close geographic proximity has stimulated the interest of policy-makers with aspirations to establish biotechnology presence in their regions.
-The purpose of this study is to offer a new framework of understanding of bioclusters as uneven historical developments which co-evolve with biotechnology, venture capital, firm-level capability development and socio-political institutions.
-In doing so, it focuses on the distinct cases of Cambridge and Scotland, critically taking on board a recently developed industry life cycle model.
-The study uses qualitative data collected through 64 face-to-face interviews.
-The main finding is that co-evolutionary development of bio-clusters is dynamic, involving, nevertheless, certain pre-conditions, discontinuities and contradictions.
-Although this finding is about Cambridge and Scotland, the historical framework proposed here might be extended to understanding of bioclusters in other regions.
+However, this paper conceives bio-clusters as historical developments of the social division of labour which co-evolve with biotechnology, venture capital (VC) and socio-political institutions.
+In doing so, it focuses on the empirical cases of Cambridge and Scotland, critically taking on board a recently developed industry life cycle model.
+The argument is that co-evolutionary development of bio-clusters is not static but dynamic, involving, nevertheless, certain pre-conditions, discontinuities and contradictions.

 Actions (login may be required)